mborgerson/wiki-export/wiki/Xbox_Debug_Monitor.md

 ### Status codes

 In responses, 2xx status codes indicate success and 4xx codes indicate failure.
-Each code has a default message, but some commands use the message field to hold whatever data was requested by the client or additional information about an error.
+Most codes have a default message, but some commands leave the message field empty while others use the message field to hold whatever data was requested by the client or additional information about an error.

 #### 2xx Success